GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 Enumerated data types can be defined and used in this manner.
 The allowed values are defined by the attribute *enumeration* using a list of *EnumeratedValue* elements.

-Because of the fact, that different data types are allowed for an enumeration definition, it is possible to define for example a set of strings as enumeration or a set of numbers etc.
+Enumerations may be defined for all data types (except for *boolean* which is an enumeration itself), so it is possible to define a set of strings as enumeration, a set of numbers or a set of any other base type.
 This might be helpful for example to define a data type for story points used in agile project management, often defined as Fibonacci numbers.

+Note that in a SpecIF data set the values of all data types are represented as strings, even the numbers.
+So, a SpecIF *value* is always a string, no matter which dataType it has.

 ### PropertyClass